Fifteen students have received a scholarship award for postgraduate studies or research for the period 2013-2014.

 Applications submitted by students from Least Developed Countries (LDCs) and Small Island Developing States (SIDS) are given priority.

-To obtain more information, please email or call:
+To obtain more information, please email or visit the IPCC scholarship

 Tel.: +41(22) 730 8208